 Where one or more restrictions apply to an advice situation, the member who receives the advice should incur the cost of that advice, rather than the membership of the fund as a whole or any member or members.
 The receiving member must bear the cost of the advice and it is prohibited for any other member to bear the cost, directly or indirectly.

-The circumstances in which you may not collectively charge are set out in s99F of the SIS Act.
+The circumstances in which you may not collectively charge are set out in section 99F of the SIS Act.
 In summary, you may not collectively charge members for personal advice that is given in one or more of the following circumstances:

-Note: For the definitions of these terms, see s99F of the SIS Act, or in the case of a ‘cash management facility’ within a fund, s946B(1) of the Corporations Act 2001 (Corporations Act).
+Note: For the definitions of these terms, see section 99F of the SIS Act, or in the case of a ‘cash management facility’ within a fund, section 946B(1) of the Corporations Act 2001 (Corporations Act).

-The advice is ongoing personal advice, to the extent that there is a reasonable expectation that you or a person acting on your behalf as an employee or under an arrangement with you will periodically review the advice, provide further personal advice and monitor the implementation of recommendations or their results.
+the advice is ongoing personal advice, to the extent that there is a reasonable expectation that you or a person acting on your behalf as an employee or under an arrangement with you will periodically review the advice, provide further personal advice or monitor the implementation of recommendations or their results

-In addition, personal advice that is provided to an employer of one or more members of the fund may not be charged through a fee charged to members of the fund: s99C of the SIS Act.
+In addition, personal advice that is provided to an employer of one or more members of the fund may not be charged through a fee charged to members of the fund: see section 99C of the SIS Act.
 This prevents commissions and other costs being deducted from employee balances for advice that the employer receives: see paragraph 1.9 of the Explanatory Memorandum.